robertoostenveld/aston-beamforming-workshop/README.md

 # Aston Beamforming Workshop

-In the workshop we discussed how to improve beamforming methods for clinical applications and research for Elekta users.

-In this reposotory I will share my code that relates to this.
+In the [https://osf.io/tga2w/](workshop) we discussed how to improve beamforming methods for clinical applications and research for Elekta users.
+In this repository I am sharing my code that relates to this.